 At the commencement of the hearing the Complainant withdrew matter 4, and indicated that the evidence and submissions would only apply to matter 3, an assessment amount.
-The Complainant set out 5 grounds for the complaint in section 5 of the complaint form with a requested assessment of \$4,700,000; however, at the hearing the Complainant withdrew grounds 1-4.
-As set out in the Complainant's evidence and submissions at C1 p.4, only the following issues are identified to be in dispute:
+The Complainant set out 11 grounds for the complaint in section 5 of the complaint form with a requested assessment of \$19,460,000; however, at the hearing the Complainant withdrew grounds 1-5, and 7-9.
+Of the 5 issues set out in the Complainant's evidence and submissions at C1 p.3, issues 2, 3 and 5 were withdrawn by the Complainant at the hearing, leaving only the following issues in dispute: